tensorflow/tensorflow/tensorflow/tensorboard/README.md

 Additionally, you can create new folders to organize tags by writing regular expressions in the box in the top-left of the dashboard.

-### Histogram Dashboard
+### Distribution Dashboard

-The Histogram Dashboard is for visualizing how the statistical distribution of a Tensor has varied over time.
-It visualizes data recorded via a tf.histogram_summary.
+The Distribution Dashboard is for visualizing how the statistical distribution of a Tensor has varied over time.
+It visualizes data recorded via a tf.summary.histogram.
 Right now, its name is a bit of a misnomer, as it doesn't show histograms; instead, it shows some high-level statistics on a distribution.
 Each line on the chart represents a percentile in the distribution over the
 data: for example, the bottom line shows how the minimum value has changed over